LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 .. method:: math_abs(value)

-   Returns the absolute value of the value passed to it.
+   Returns the absolute value of the parameter.

 .. method:: math_add(value, ...)

-   Returns the sum of all the parameters passed to it.
+   Returns the sum of all parameters.

 .. method:: math_ceil(value)

-   Returns the next highest integer.
+   Returns the next integer greater than the parameter.

-.. method:: math_convertEuro(value, euroto::string)
+.. method:: math_convertEuro(value, euroTo::string)

    Converts between the Euro and other European Union currencies.